 Sydney film collective Static Vision has hosted two physical film festivals in Sydney — but it isn't limiting its cinephilia to just one city.
-Coming to Melbourne's Lido Cinemas from Friday, July 15–Sunday, July 18, it's getting dreamy, too, via a three-day, 15-movie program that's all about imagined worlds, fantastical visions and the places we journey to when we slumber.
+Coming to Melbourne's Lido Cinemas from Thursday, November 25–Sunday, November 28, it's getting dreamy, too, via a four-day program that's all about imagined worlds, fantastical visions and the places we journey to when we slumber.

 Dreamscapes: A Static Vision Film Festival kicks off with a 15th-anniversary screening of Satoshi Kon's Paprika — which is the type of movie absolutely everyone needs to see at least once on a big screen.
 The premise: in the near future, a device lets a therapist enter patients' dreams.
 And yes, you now know where Inception got its inspiration.

 Other highlights: documentary Ecstasy, which features music by David Lynch and Lykke Li; Slow Machine, about an actress who meets a NYPD counter-terrorism specialist; Window Boy Would Also Like to Have a Submarine, which plays with magical portals; and Dreaming Under Capitalism, an experimental doco that tasks 12 people with remembering and analysing their dreams about work.